YARA BELGIUM S.A.

 5 Nov 2021

-Their ask — Yara requests maintaining free allowances and indirect CO2 compensation while adding export protection mechanisms.
+Message — Yara requests maintaining free allowances and indirect CO2 compensation while adding export protection mechanisms.
 They argue the proposed 10% annual reduction in free allowances from 2026 to zero by 2035 would impose insurmountable costs.
 They want gradual changes and stable regulations to protect investor confidence.1234

-How it helps them — This would protect their export markets and avoid massive carbon costs.56
+Why — This would protect their export markets and avoid massive carbon costs.56

-Who loses — Higher-emitting global competitors lose advantage as EU producers have half the carbon footprint.7
+Impact — Higher-emitting global competitors lose advantage as EU producers have half the carbon footprint.7

 Fertilizer giant Yara urges recognition of crop nutrition role